The Hindus: An Alternative History: Court case in India

 While scholarly and popular reviews were by and large positive, it quickly drew much ire in the Indian blogosphere and the internet more generally, following what Taylor calls "a decade of bad blood, flaming, and hurtful personal attacks" following the publication of Kali's Child and several other controversial works.

-The book was criticised by Shiksha Bachao Andolan Samithi (Hindi: शिक्षा बचाओ आंदोलन समिति, "Committee for Struggle to Save Education"), founded by Dinanath Batra, arguing that the work was "riddled with heresies" and that the contents are offensive to Hindus.
-In 2011 he filed a lawsuit under Section 295A of Indian Penal Code, which forbids deliberate and malicious acts intended to outrage the feelings of any religious community, and in February 2014, it was the subject of litigation in India.
+The book was criticised by Shiksha Bachao Andolan Samithi, founded by Dinanath Batra, affiliated with the Hindutva paramilitary organization Rashtriya Swayamsevak Sangh, arguing that the work was "riddled with heresies" and that the contents were allegedly offensive to Hindus.
+In 2011, he filed a lawsuit under Section 295A of Indian Penal Code, which forbids deliberate and malicious acts intended to outrage the feelings of any religious community, and in February 2014, it was the subject of litigation in India.
 The book was withdrawn from the Indian market by its Indian publisher, Penguin India, who agreed to destroy all the existing copies within six months commencing from February 2014.

 There was a Streisand effect on the sales of the book and its sales effectively increased.
 Some bookstores continued to secretly sell the book, wrapped in brown paper.

 The publishers blamed the "British vintage Section 295A of IPC" for withdrawal of the books and felt that it was difficult to maintain international standards of free speech in light of this section.
 The decision to withdraw the book was widely criticised and certain thinkers felt that Penguin should have defended the case effectively and upheld freedom of expression.
 Widespread concerns were raised about the state of free speech in India.

 According to plaintiff attorney Monika Arora, she merely asked the publisher Penguin to fix errors in the book.
 Arora says the withdrawal of the book by Penguin India and subsequent republishing under a different publisher was a scheme to avoid addressing factual errors in court.